 “We train recruiters on what to look for,” says Chris Crace, the company’s veterans advocacy leader.
 “We’re teaching them to be able to interpret and read between the lines.”

 According to a similar British poll, the effects of military service itself may also play a part.
-In Britain, veterans are almost twice as likely to report a limiting long-term illness such as depression, back problems, poor hearing or sight and other physiological issues – a statistic that almost certainly extends to vets across the world.
+In Britain, veterans are almost twice as likely to report a limiting long-term illness such as depression, back problems, poor hearing or sight, and other physiological issues – a statistic that almost certainly extends to vets across the world.

 If anything’s going to affect your job prospects more than a history in the service, it’s a physical or mental ailment.
 Perhaps poor veteran employment is more down to issues with disability than anything else.

 The good news?
 Things are being done for veterans on either side of the Atlantic.
 Ubiquitous job-search site LinkedIn has created a special ‘LinkedIn for Veterans’, aimed at helping ex-servicemen and women connect with new opportunities and seek out mentorship.
-Over a hundred thousand veterans have so far got involved, building a powerful network.
+Over a hundred thousand veterans have so far gotten involved, building a powerful network.

-For the last few years, first-person shooter Call of Duty has been releasing personalization packs for their ever-popular franchise of games.
+For the last few years, first-person shooter Call of Duty has been releasing personalization packs for its ever-popular franchise of games.
 The profits from downloads of these packs go towards the Call of Duty Endowment, which gives logistical and financial support to non-profits seeking to alleviate veteran unemployment.

 The success of these schemes is debatable.
-Says Mark Maycroft, an ex-marine, of the MoD’s efforts: “If you look at [veterans] as people they are very well developed, but put that down on paper, and for someone to hire them, it’s actually quite hard work….
+Says Mark Maycroft, an ex-marine, of the MoD’s efforts: “If you look at [veterans] as people they are very well developed but put that down on paper, and for someone to hire them, it’s actually quite hard work….
 I didn’t find [the Career Transition Partnership] very useful so I went off on my own.
 I think the Ministry of Defense should be doing more.
 The schemes have the right idea but they’re not fulfilling that role.”

 What’s the upshot?
-While there’s still a way to go towards equalizing ex-soldiers’ chances on the job circuit, the statistics show we’re getting there.
+While there’s still a way to go towards equalizing ex-soldiers chances on the job circuit, the statistics show we’re getting there.
 It’s just a question of dropping the military jargon and seeing new-made veterans for what they are: fresh recruits.